Facts and figures on tourism in Tirol

 Facts

-- The average length of stay for Tirolean guests in the 2022/23 tourism year was 4.0 days, which is the same as that of the previous year.
+- The average length of stay for guests visiting Tirol was 3.9 days in the tourism year 2023/24 – slightly below the average of the previous year (4.0 days).

 Sources: Provincial statistics Tirol, WIFO & Statistics Austria, Management Center Innsbruck